A Guide to SaaS Pricing Strategy: Models, Challenges, and Key Considerations

 After resetting their strategy to fit a consumption-based pricing model, Fivetran continued on its hyper-growth trajectory, raising a $565 million Series D that put the company valuation at over $5 billion.
 The switch in pricing strategy is far from the only reason for Fivetran’s massive success, but it has certainly helped.
 (Check out our full podcast episode with Kalor to learn about the process of switching pricing strategies.)

-Choosing the right pricing strategy takes strong collaboration across the entire business—but making the right decision isn’t easy.
-Here’s how you can pave the way to successfully establishing a SaaS pricing strategy for your business.
+Choosing the right pricing model takes strong collaboration across the entire business—but making the right decision isn’t easy.
+Here’s how you can pave the way to successfully establishing a SaaS pricing model for your business.

 Table of Contents